Characters: Detective Conan Main Characters

 - Hyper Awareness: Shinichi/Conan gets a "feeling" when he thinks that a case isn't solved yet.

 - Identity Impersonator: As Ran often comes close to discovering Conan's identity, he has found a couple of ways to have "Shinichi" on the phone when Conan is in the room.
 The masterstroke came one time when he was in his original body and Ai disguised herself as Conan.

 - Idiot Ball: The basic plot of the manga kicks off because this Teen Genius doesn't use his large brain to consider what might happen if he runs off to spy on a couple of shady mafia-type thugs without bringing backup or telling anyone where he's going.
 This does not work out well for him.

 - Improbable Hairstyle: Shinichi has a large cowlick of hair in front and a distinct gravity defying tuft in back.

 - Improvised Weapon User: His only weapon of assault is his super shoes that only increased the power of things he kicked on.
 Sometimes, strange results would happen: he tried to kick a cabbage, but it broke immediately.
 The other time he had to kick an entire hospital bunk— well, got the villain, but sprained his ankle in the process.

 - Inner Monologue: Conan does this all the time.
 In some dubs, including the American dub, this inner monologue is even in Shinichi's voice!

-- Jerk with a Heart of Gold: Shinichi can be arrogant, blunt, insensitive towards the feelings of others, and can have "high and mighty" attitude; he also has a strong sense of judgement, loves his friend and family deeply (Ran especially), and values human life.
+- Jerk with a Heart of Gold: Shinichi is arrogant, blunt, insensitive towards people's feelings, and can have a "high and mighty" attitude; he also has a strong sense of judgement, loves his friend and family deeply (Ran especially), and values human life.